EscobarBLUE/Elastic-Stack-Project/README.md

 # Elastic-Stack-Project
-Azure cloud network set up and deployment, with ansible and multiple VMs to run a DVWA.
+Azure cloud network set up and deployment, with ansible and multiple VMs set up to run a Web Application.
 Elastic Stack set up and configuration to monitor the cloud network.
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.